Asthma is a public health challenge which requires action now. Air pollution is one of the key risk factors requiring urgent action across Europe.

 A Matter of Life and Death – the story of Ella Roberta Kissi-Debrah

-Air pollution is not only very costly for our healthcare systems but affects real lives .
-Last month, Rosamund Kissi-Debrah came to Brussels to tell the story of her 9 year-old daughter, Ella Roberta who died, after suffering a number of asthma attacks caused by high levels of air pollution.
-Rosamund spoke compellingly at the EPHA-organised event of the harsh reality of the dangers of high levels of air pollution which also highlighted the role of science in tackling air pollution limits as well as the need for greater enforcement measures. .
-Rosamund has helped EPHA launch a petition, which calls for efforts to reduce air pollution in Europe to be a political priority for the new European Commission.
+Air pollution is not only very costly for our healthcare systems but affects real lives.
+Rosamund Kissi-Debrah came to Brussels in April 2019 to tell the story of her 9 year-old daughter, Ella Roberta who died, after suffering a number of asthma attacks caused by high levels of air pollution.
+Rosamund spoke compellingly of the harsh reality of the dangers of high levels of air pollution which also highlighted the role of science in tackling air pollution limits as well as the need for greater enforcement measures.
+Rosamund has helped EPHA launch a petition calling for efforts to reduce air pollution in Europe to be a political priority for the new European Commission.